devgrunge/prompt-arena/README.md

 ## Introduction

-This is a project based on OOP paradigm, where you can train and fight with GOT("Game of thrones")
+This is a project based on OOP paradigm, where you can train and fight with GOT("Game of thrones") characters

 ## Getting Started